keostrife/babyNode/README.md

 The example above is a minimum structure for a plugin

-the file name and the _bN_name value must match (uppercase lowercase doesn't matter...)
+the file name and the "_bN_name" value must match (uppercase lowercase doesn't matter...)

 And for everything to work, you just need to tell users to import it

 	bN().import("jQuery");
 or

 	bN().import(["first_plugin","secondPlugin",....]);

 You can config your plugin right the moment you import it